 In order for us to process your request, we must receive your materials a month before your proposed screening date.

 Please note: projects will not be considered unless the Producer / Director is an AFS MAKE level (or higher) member.
 Join here.

 We will not be able to publicly screen all submitted films.
 Once we receive submitted materials, the information is forwarded to members of our filmmaker advisory committee.
-They review the materials and will do one of two things: recommend the film for a public feedback screening session; or return the materials to the filmmaker with written comments.
+They review the materials and will do one of two things: recommend the film for participation in the program; or return the materials to the filmmaker with written comments.

-If selected for a public screening, the filmmaker will be matched up with a moderator who will coordinate the audience feedback session.
+If selected for the program, the filmmaker will be matched up with a moderator who will provide peer-level feedback and facilitate the audience discussion at the screening.
 AFS staff will work with the filmmaker to schedule the event and technical details.